HackYourFutureBelgium/home/curriculum/final-project/for-partners.md

 #### Timelime of the project definition

-* **2 weeks before the bootcamp:** you - or the HackYourFuture team - fill in this form called "Project Template HackYourFuture Belgium" \(below\).
+* **2 weeks before the start:** you - or the HackYourFuture team - fill in this form called "Project Template HackYourFuture Belgium" \(below\).
-* **1 week before the bootcamp:** we organize a sync call between the technical coach, the project partner and the HackYourFuture Team.
+* **1 week before the start:** we organize a sync call between the technical coach, the project partner and the HackYourFuture Team.
 During this call, we brief everyone on the project and remind the goals of the bootcamp \(see below\).

 ## Your role as a partner